 Here, A is the amplitude of a wave.

 The amplitude is independent of the factor direction.
-The amplitude of a wave can be measured both on positive and negative sides.
+A wave’s amplitude can be measured on both positive and negative sides.
 But the magnitude of the amplitude of a wave is always a positive quantity.
 The amplitude of an ideal wave is the same on both sides of the number line.

 Main Differences Between Magnitude and Amplitude

-- Magnitude is the real number value of a quantity such as distance or displaces irrespective of direction.
+- Magnitude is the real number value of a quantity, such as distance or displacement, irrespective of direction.
 On the other hand, the amplitude is the maximum vertical distance of a sinusoidal wave in both positive and negative.

-- Magnitude is a property of vector quantity; it is the main factor to determine the vector quantity of any factors.
+- Magnitude is a property of vector quantity; it is the main factor in determining the vector quantity of any factor.
 Amplitude is a property that is unique to sinusoidal waves and oscillation.

 - Magnitude can be both positive and negative, but the factor amplitude is always positive.